 Oregon Law is the #1 law school in Oregon and the #2 public law school in the Pacific Northwest because of our amazing faculty.
-Their commitment to excellence is also why the School of Law has three top-ranked specialty programs: Legal Research and Writing, Appropriate Dispute Resolution, and Environmental and Natural Resources Law.
+Their commitment to excellence is also why the School of Law has three top-ten specialty programs: Legal Research and Writing, Appropriate Dispute Resolution, and Environmental and Natural Resources Law.

 Our faculty are sought-after nationally and internationally for their legal expertise in a variety of legal subjects.
 They appear before Congress, are interviewed by The New York Times, work on projects across the country and globe—and yet they remain incredibly accessible to students.
 Here at Oregon Law, you can learn from professors who literally “wrote the book” in their areas of focus.

 Scholarship and Research